Experience and Expertise

 O'Cebreiro to TriacastelaAccommodations: Sarria (B, L, D) / Walking: 21 KMs or 13 miles

 With our boots and scallop shells on, we get our first glimpse of the green Galician countryside.
 Our day starts with a steady climb to the Alto do Poio, the highest point of the Camino de Santiago in Galicia.
-After a stamp and a coffee, we start our decent down to the town of Triacastela, named after the 3 castles that once stood watch over the village.
-With our first full day of walking behind us, we hop in the van to shuttle to our accommodations for the evening.
+After a stamp and a coffee, we start our descent down to the town of Triacastela, named after the three castles that once stood watch over the village.
+Our first full day of walking behind us, we can hop in the van to shuttle to our

 Triacastela to SarriaAccommodations: Sarria (B, L, D) / Walking: 17 KMs or 11 miles

 Today is the day of the difficult decision!
 What to do?
-The Camino de Santiago has 2 paths to reach Sarria - take the high road through San Xil and enjoy the beautiful views from atop the ridge or visit the ancient monastery of Samos along the river valley?
+The Camino de Santiago has two paths to reach Sarria - take the high road through San Xil and enjoy the beautiful views from atop the ridge or visit the ancient monastery of Samos along the river valley.
 Traditionally, pilgrims would have to choose one or the other.
 We, however, get to do both!
-By day we walk along the hills of San Xil, and in the evening we'll take the van to visit one of Spain's oldest monasteries!
+By day, we walk along the hills of San Xil and in the evening, we'll take the van to visit one of Spain's oldest monasteries!

-Sarria to PortomarinAccommodations: Palas de Rei (B, L, D) / Walking: 23 KMs or 14 miles
+Sarria to PortomarínAccommodations: Palas de Rei (B, L, D) / Walking: 22 KMs or 14 miles

 Portomarin to Palas de ReiAccommodations: Palas de Rei (B, L, D) / Walking: 25 KMs or 15 miles

-We start our day with a gentle climb out of the river valley and pass through typical Galician villages, decorated with their raised corncribs and the occasional carved granite cross that marks the way to Santiago.
+We start our day with a light climb out of the river valley and pass through typical Galician villages, decorated with their raised corncribs and the occasional carved granite cross that marks the way to Santiago.
 Continuing west, we walk through the first of many eucalyptus forests along the Camino de Santiago and work our way into Palas de Rei.
-What better way to reward ourselves from our day's walk than a glass of Galicia's light Albariño white wine!
+What better way to reward ourselves for our efforts than a glass of Galicia's light Albariño white wine!

 Following the now very familiar yellow arrows, we ramble up and down gentle rolling hills along quiet footpaths.
-Little has changed in this quiet corner of Spain, and the peaceful rural environment of local farmers tending to their lazy cattle in stone houses accompany us back to another time.
-We quickly arrive back to the present in the bustling market town of Melide, where tender octopus, pulpo, is still boiled in large copper kettles on the street.
+Little has changed in this serene corner of Spain.
+The peaceful rural environment of local farmers tending to their lazy cattle which graze near old stone houses creates a scene from another time.
+We quickly arrive back to the present in the bustling market town of Melide, where tender octopus, or pulpo, is still boiled in large copper kettles on the street.